goauthentik/authentik/website/docs/applications/manage_apps.md

 ## Hide applications

-To hide applications without modifying policy settings and without removing it, you can simply set the _Launch URL_ to `blank://blank`, which will hide the application from users.
+To hide an application without modifying its policy settings or removing it, you can simply set the _Launch URL_ to `blank://blank`, which will hide the application from users.

-Keep in mind, the users still have access, so they can still authorize access when the login process is started from the application.
+Keep in mind that users still have access, so they can still authorize access when the login process is started from the application.

 ## Launch URLs

 To give users direct links to applications, you can now use a URL like `https://authentik.company/application/launch/<slug>/`.
-This will redirect the user directly if they're already logged in, and otherwise authenticate the user, and then forward them.
+If the user is already logged in, they will be redirected to the application automatically.
+Otherwise, they'll be sent to the authentication flow and, if successful, forwarded to the application.

 ## Backchannel providers